DFE-Digital/ecf-gov-guidance/content/set-up-training-for-your-early-career-teachers.md

 ---
-title: Set up training for your early career teachers
+title: Set up training for early career teachers
 caption: Guidance
 lead: Guidance for schools on setting up training based on the early career framework, part of induction for early career teachers.
 ---